sakejs/sake-core/README.md

 ```

 ### Using Sake with Cake
-You can convert any Cakefile into a Sakefile by requiring `sake-core` at the top
+You can convert any Cakefile into a Sakefile by requiring `sake` at the top
 of your Cakefile.

 #### More
-You can peruse [sake-core's
+You can peruse [Sake's
-Sakefile](https://github.com/sakejs/sake-core/blob/master/Sakefile) for a real
+Sakefile](https://github.com/sakejs/sake/blob/master/Sakefile) for a real
 world example.

 ## License